MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 | B          | Sunday   |        17 |                              20.3333 |                         61      |                             88 |                                           13 |
 | B          | Saturday |        25 |                              17      |                         49.3333 |                            100 |                                           24 |

-Note that I set `min_periods` to 1 so that statistics are still computed when there are less than `lag` values in a given window.
-As you can see, the `nan`s are present when there is not a single value in the past to aggregate on.
+Note that I have set `min_periods` to 1 so that statistics are still computed when there are less than `lag` values in a given window.
+As you can see, the `nan`s are present when there are no past values to aggregate on.

 When I do a Kaggle competition, I run the above code on a small subset of the data and manually check that it's doing what I want it to do.
-This is akin to [pointing and calling](https://www.wikiwand.com/en/Pointing_and_calling), and I highly recommend doing it in any data science endeavour.
+This is akin to [pointing and calling](https://www.wikiwand.com/en/Pointing_and_calling), which I highly recommend doing in any data science endeavour whatsoever.

 You might have noticed that I used `apply` to shift the values backwards before aggregating.
 Since version `1.0`, it's also possible to define a custom window that does the shifting for us.
 This may be done by subclassing `pd.api.indexers.BaseIndexer`: